 Respond to at least two of your colleagues* on two different days, offering additional/alternative ideas regarding opportunities and risks related to the observations shared.

-• Healthcare Technology Data Trends
+Healthcare Technology Data Trends

 Due to the rapidly changing healthcare environment, there is a large demand for improved efficiency in providing quality healthcare in every healthcare setting.
 Fortunately, healthcare technology has continued to evolve at a rapid pace to keep up with the demands of the healthcare environment that has changed considerably since the first diagnosis of COVID-19.
-Since the global pandemic started there has been numerous issues that have come up that required some type of intervention in order to provide safe quality patient care.
-Healthcare technology adaptations have significantly helped to navigate healthcare facilities through the pandemic.
+Since the global pandemic started, numerous issues have arisen that required some type of intervention in order to provide safe, quality patient care.
+Healthcare technology adaptations, including telemedicine for nursing and remote patient monitoring, have significantly helped to navigate healthcare facilities through the pandemic.
+EHR (Electronic Health Record) technology has played a key role in improving the management of patient information.
 Dykes et al. (2017) states that utilizing tools such as checklists and EHR data is beneficial in establishing adherence to new healthcare technology.
-Although it is important to utilize new healthcare technology, it is also important to ensure that staff are able to utilize it correctly to facilitate organizational change.
-One healthcare technology trend in particular that has become a staple in my organization is the use of telehealth.
-This healthcare technology trend has been crucial for delivering quality patient care to those who are unable to see their providers in person due to health concerns or ease of access.
-In the beginning of the pandemic, it was not uncommon for many patients as well as providers to select telehealth to avoid putting themselves at risk for COVID-19 by visiting a healthcare facility.
+Although it is important to utilize new healthcare technology, it is also crucial to ensure that staff are able to use it correctly to facilitate organizational change.

 Promising Healthcare Technology Trends